Comparison of Methods for Rotating a Point in $\mathbb{R}^3$: From Vector Algebra to Geometric Algebra: Method 4: The Geometric Algebra Approach

-Note that a rotor is an operator on points and that rotation operations can be composed, without having to apply them to a point, via the geometric product of the rotors.
-Storing a rotor requires four natural numbers.
-Since there are only three rotational Degrees of Freedom in~3D, there is a relationship between these numbers, viz.\ that the magnitude of the rotor is~\(1\), and this is easy to maintain under composition.
-Note that 3D~rotors are equivalent to \emph{unit quaternions}.
-For more on this approach see, e.g., \cite{hestenes} and \cite{dorst}.
+Note that a rotor is an operator on vectors and that rotation operations can be composed, without having to apply them to a vector, via the geometric product of the rotors.
+Storing a rotor requires four real numbers.
+Since there are only three rotational degrees of freedom in~3D, there is a relationship between these numbers, viz.\ that the magnitude of the rotor is~\(1\), and this is easy to maintain under composition.
+Note that 3D~rotors are equivalent to \emph{unit quaternions} (cf.~\S\ref{sec:quaternions}).
+For more on this approach see, e.g.,~\cite{hestenes} and~\cite{dorst}.